mongodb/docs/source/includes/list-table-alert-notification-methods.rst

           processing.
 The request body contains a JSON document that uses the same format as the Public API's :doc:`Alerts resource
           </reference/api/alerts>`.
 This option is available only if you
-          have configured Webhook settings on the :ref:`Group Settings
+          have configured Webhook settings on the :ref:`Project Settings
           <group-settings-page>` page.